Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Introduction

-In section~\ref{sec:exp} we discuss experimental implementations of the schemes discussed in section~\ref{sec:measuring_KDQ} and, in particular, we advance a proposal to realize, with nitrogen-vacancy (NV) centers in diamond at room temperature, the interferometric scheme aimed both at the reconstruction of the KDQ and the test of non-classicality.
+The non-classicality tests (section~\ref{sec:test_negativity}) for the KDQ -- via characteristic function, moments Hamburger problem, SWAP test -- and experimental perspectives (section \ref{sec:exp}) are all novel to this work.
+In section \ref{sec:exp}, in particular, we advance a proposal to realize, with nitrogen-vacancy (NV) centers in diamond at room temperature, an interferometric scheme aimed both at the reconstruction of the KDQ and at the implementation of the non-classicality tests.
+We conclude the paper in section~\ref{sec:conclusions} with an overview of our results and the impact they have on both future theoretical investigations and experimental implementations on current quantum technological platforms.

-Finally, section~\ref{sec:thermodynamics} tackles the applications of the KDQ in the remits of quantum thermodynamic fluctuations.
-In doing this, we specialize some of the results obtained in the previous sections to the case of energy fluctuations in quantum systems and processes, and show how the KDQ can be used for quantum thermodynamics considerations beyond the standard fluctuation theorems and two-point measurement protocol.
+With the KDQ being a rising star as a tool of choice across quantum information science, quantum thermodynamics, condensed matter, and statistical physics, we hope the present work can be a useful contribution to the readers most interested in its physical interpretation and measurement.

-We conclude the paper in section~\ref{sec:conclusions} with an outlook of our results, and the impact they have on both future theoretical investigations and experimental implementations on current quantum technologies platforms.
+Remark on the notation: Throughout the paper, the reduced Planck constant $\hbar$ is set to $1$, unless {otherwise specified.}